turingschool-examples/jQuery-session/part-3-events/README.md

 Use the jQuery docs to answer the following:

 1. What method(s) allows us to listen for / respond to an event with jQuery?
+- on() method

 2. Which method allows us to listen to any kind of event?
 How do you specify the event?
+- .on( events [, selector ] [, data ], handler )

 3. What arguments do the methods from the previous two questions take?
+- events, selector, data, handler

 4. How do you take advantage of event delegation with jQuery?
 How is it different from vanilla JS event delegation?
+-

 5. How do you determine which element fired the event in a jQuery event listener?
 How is this different from finding the element that fired an event in vanilla JS?
+- You would still use the this keyword, but you use it in a jQuery wrapper.

 6. What’s the difference between this and $(this)? (think about what methods are available to each)
+- this is JS would be the event.target in Jquery $(this) returns the object.

 7. Can you still access the event object within a jQuery event listener?
 If so, how?
+- you can access the event object by using the data to find the element bound.

 ## Exercises: